 In addition, each data element in a request should be evaluated individually.

-If the answer to any of the above questions is no, the authorization provider may deny the request, or require further information from the requestor before proceeding to paragraph 6 below.
+If the answer to any of the above questions is no, the Contracted Party may deny the request, or require further information from the requestor before proceeding to paragraph 6 below.

+Absent any legal requirements to the contrary, disclosure cannot be refused solely for lack of any of the following: (i) a court order; (ii) a subpoena; (iii) a pending civil action; or (iv) a UDRP or URS proceeding; nor can refusal to disclose be solely based on the fact that the request is founded on alleged intellectual property infringement in content on a website associated with the domain name.

-The authorization provider may evaluate the underlying data requested once the validity of the request is determined under paragraph 4 above.
+The Contracted Party may evaluate the underlying data requested once the validity of the request is determined under paragraph 4 above.
 The purpose of paragraph 5 is to determine whether the paragraph 6 [meaningful human review] is required.
-The authorization provider’s review of the underlying data should assess at least:
+The Contracted Party’s review of the underlying data should assess at least:

 Does the data requested contain personal data?